YP-Learning/LetUs-C/src/Ch1-Getting-Started/README.md

 3. If the marks obtained by a student in five different subjects are input through the keyboard, write a program to find out the aggregate marks and percentage marks obtained by the student.
 Assume that the maximum marks that can be obtained by a student in each subject is 100.
 [Solution](./F3.c)

 4. Temperature of a city in Fahrenheit degrees is input through the keyboard.
 Write a program to convert this temperature into Centigrade degrees.
 [Solution](./F4.c)

+5. The length and bredth of a rectangle and radius of a circle are input through the keyboard.
+Write a program to calculate the area and perimeter of the rectangle, and the area and circumference of the circle.
+[Solution](./F5.c)